4th of July Maternity Photoshoot Ideas with Colored Smoke Bombs

 The Pose: Subject holds a small bouquet of white or patriotic flowers, standing in the field.

 Settings: f/2.8, 1/500s, ISO 200.
-Wide aperture keeps flowers soft while subject stays sharp.
+A wide aperture keeps the flowers soft while the subject stays sharp.

 7. The Gender Reveal Tied to 4th of July